EpikCord/EpikCord.py/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-EpikCord.py is an API wrapper for discord.
+EpikCord.py is an Pythonic API wrapper for discord.
 It can be used to make discord bots.

 Some of the features of EpikCord.py are:

-- An modern async ready command system.
+- An modern async ready Pythonic API.

-Indices and tables
+- Awesome rate limit handling that prevents 429s.

+- Fast ,memory efficient and easy to use library

+Getting Started
 ==================
+If you're new to this library, you can get started here

-* :ref:`genindex`
+* First Steps: :ref:`index`
 * :ref:`modindex`
 * :ref:`search`